 But the world of SEO and keyword optimization is clearly changing, and so should you.

-Yes, you should still spend time on researching keywords.
+Yes, you should still spend time researching keywords.
 While it seems that the search engines are becoming smarter, they still use keywords to a certain extent.

 Most of your focus should be on user intent.
 However, you can’t completely ignore keywords as of yet.